phansible/phansible/README.md

 ##Contributions

 Contributions are welcome, specially for adding new Ansible Roles for new tasks / packages / services.
+The Ansible Roles are located in a separated repository: https://github.com/Phansible/phansible-roles

 ##TO DO
 - Databases